ngohuuduc/FORGE-Artifacts/README.md

 ### Quick Start

-Run the FORGE to extract, classify and fetch source code on a sample document:
+Run the FORGE to extract, classify, and fetch source code on a sample document:

 ```bash
 # Using uv (recommended)